hackle/blog-rust/raw/curious-kotlin-union.md

 }
 ```

 The use of `else` (the equivalent to wildcard `_` in other languages) may seem harmless, but it is a terrible idea, because it throws away the benefit of exhaustive pattern matching.
-Would we add a new member type `SUndecided` alongside `STrue` and `SFalse`, the previous implementation of `runAtRisk` fails to compile, rightfully and expectedly, for not handling the new scenario, whereas this version happily ignores the new addition, resulting in undesirable behavour - treating "SUndecided" as "SFalse".
+Would we add a new member type `SUndecided` alongside `STrue` and `SFalse`, the previous implementation of `runAtRisk` fails to compile, rightfully and expectedly, for not handling the new scenario, whereas this version happily ignores the new addition, resulting in undesirable behaviour - treating "SUndecided" as "SFalse".
 It is therefore recommended to forbid the use of `else` with union types.
 With Kotlin, this is usually done with the Detekt rule [ElseCaseInsteadOfExhaustiveWhen](https://detekt.dev/docs/next/rules/potential-bugs/).

 However, for the extra flexibility afforded by the union of member types (versus just different constructors as in Haskell), at times we want to differentiate a subset of the member types.
 Consider the example of `PayResult<T>`,